-Songs of the Great Temple of Rome (Volume I)
+Songs of the Great Temple of Rome (Volumes I and II)

 There are also transcripts of interviews with Rav Funaro, Maestro Di Segni and Maestro Spizzichino, which give us a better understanding of the function of the Chazan (cantor), the choirmaster and the organist during the daily prayers, the prayers of the festivals and the events that mark the history of the Roman Jewish community.